Select which aspects of your site the scan should investigate, adjust scan performance and configure advanced options.

 You should note two caveats.
 Firstly, enabling this option may cause scans to take significantly longer on some sites and may not finish because they consume too many resources on the server and are killed by the hosting company.
 Secondly, in rare cases, we see circular symbolic links, device directories, and other files or directories that are not designed to be read as normal files which can lead Wordfence on a circular path and cause it to scan indefinitely.
 If you are having trouble with your scans taking too long or not finishing then you can disable this option.

 Scan images, binary, and other files as if they were executable

 We occasionally see malicious code hidden inside files that have an image extension or other extensions.
 This is rare, but if you are using Wordfence to clean a stubborn infection and suspect that you may have image or binary files that are actually PHP code, you can enable this option and it will help you find the malicious code.

 Enable HIGH SENSITIVITY scanning (may give false positives)

 This option has been removed as of Wordfence 7.3.6, due to improvements in the default scan.
 This option enabled searching for patterns that resemble, but may not always be, malicious code.
 Thus, with this scan option enabled, Wordfence would often give false positives that the site owner needed to investigate, and it was previously recommended to leave it disabled unless working on a difficult infection.

 Use low-resource scanning

 Low-resource scanning spreads out the scan’s work over a longer period of time to help decrease the chance of high resource usage in a short period of time.
 This can be helpful on shared hosting providers that have lower resources available to your hosting account, or on lower VPS and dedicated hosting plans.
-This may make your scans take two to four times as long, but they will be less active while running.
+This may make your scan times two to four times longer, but they will be less active while running.
 The amount of added time depends on your particular host, your Wordfence options, and the number of files scanned.
 This option is disabled by default.

 Limit the number of issues sent in the scan results email